-"Copy" means the graphic content of a sign surface in either permanent or removable letter, pictographic, symbolic, or alphabetic form.
+"Copy" means the text, letters, numbers, symbols, pictographic and any other graphic content graphical expressive content of a sign surface in either permanent or removable letter, pictographic, symbolic, or alphabetic form.

-"Directional/information sign" means an on-premise sign giving directions, instruction, or facility information and which may contain the name or logo of an establishment but no advertising copy (e.g. parking or exit and entrance signs) provided that the logo may not comprise more than twenty percent of the total sign area.
-Any signs placed in city right-of-way must be community oriented or recreational in nature and will be approved on a case by case basis by the city planning commission.
+"Directional/information sign" means an on-premise sign giving directions, instruction, or facility information, and which may contain the name or logo of an establishment but no advertising copy (e.g. parking or exit and entrance signs) provided that the logo may not comprise more than twenty percent of the total sign area.
+Any signs placed in city right-of-way must be community oriented or recreational in nature and will be approved on a case-by-case basis by the city planning commission.

-"Directory sign" means a sign for listing the tenants or occupants and their suite numbers of a building or center.
+"Directory sign" means a sign that identifies the names and locations of for listing the tenants or occupants in a multi-tenant building or in a development made up of a group of buildings, and their suite numbers of a building or center.